 - Goal 4: Contribute to the development of a true “reentry court model”

-Project Design: This evaluation is being performed in two phases.
-Phase 1 addresses Goal 1 of this evaluation and involves key stakeholder interviews with reentry court program staff (mainly government employees) to ask questions about program practices, an online interview for program staff on program practices, site visit to observe program practices and the development of tools (e.g., participant interview tools) that will be used in Phase 2 of the evaluation, which addresses Goals 2 through 4.
+Project Design: This evaluation was performed in two phases.
+Phase 1 addressed Goal 1 of this evaluation and involved key stakeholder interviews with reentry court program staff (mainly government employees) to ask questions about program practices, an online interview for program staff on program practices, site visit to observe program practices and the development of tools (e.g., participant interview tools) that was used in Phase 2 of the evaluation, which addressed Goals 2 through 4.

 Funding Source: National Institute of Justice